 Simply speaking, if earnings are too small even after multiplying to calculate long-term returns, it’s time to seek alternatives.
-For example, a monthly earning of $70 could be converted to a free cup of coffee daily And I expect that my message will have a positive impact:
+ROI calculator can also be caled a savings calculator.
+After all sometimes it's not only about earning more, but optimizing the expenses.
+Also simply help in understanding how much you can save.
+Here's another example: a monthly earning of $70 could be converted to a free cup of coffee daily And I expect that my message will have a positive impact:

 “To be honest, your current results are far away from making you a billionaire :( But there’s some good news!
 You’ll make enough to fund at least 20 coffee breaks, and hopefully those breaks will inspire you to come up with a few amazing ideas about how to use calculators to grow your business.”

 After reviewing my calculator with colleagues, I came back with a great list of additional ideas, like changing the Call to Action endpoint for different results calculated, estimating sales time saved, or showing how little is required to onboard an ROI calculator, which might hack one of the most common concerns.
 I decided to leave those ideas for future tests.

 I think my current ROI calculator is fully-equipped and ready to take the stage!